Cell Cultivation and the Cellab® Bioreactor System

 - Why should I use hollow fiber technology for my cell cultivation instead of the traditional bioreactors?

 - What type of cells can be cultured in the Cellab® Bioreactor System?

-- How do I determine if my protein producing cell line could work in the Diasert or hollow fiber system?
+- How do I determine if my protein producing cell line could work in the hollow fiber system?

-- How many antibodies can I produce in one insert supply system and in the largest available Cellab® Hollow Fiber Bioreactor?
+- How many antibodies can I produce with the largest available Cellab® Hollow Fiber Bioreactor System?

 - What is the average time for purification?
 How much time can be saved?